NormanTUD/OmniOpt/.gui/_tutorials/orchestrator.md

 ## Valid behaviors:

-- `ExcludeNode`: Exludes the node for future jobs
+- `ExcludeNode`: Excludes the node for future jobs
 - `Restart`: Restarts the job, may end up on a different node
 - `RestartOnDifferentNode`: Add the host to the excluded-hosts-list, and restart it (on another node)